dndg/FinderOptaWebServerTutorial/content.md

 function `sendLEDsStates`, sending as response a JSON containing the state of the LEDs of the Finder Opta.
 We can conclude by saying that using the `/led` endpoint the server updates the LEDs and it returns their state.
-For this reason the web page provided by the `/` endpoint calls the server at this path allowing the user to interact with the device via its browser, indicating the desired state of each LED and clicking the _Apply_ button.
+For this reason the web page provided by the `/` endpoint interacts with the server at this path allowing the user to interact with the device via its browser.
+The user can in fact indicate the desired state of each LED and apply the command clicking the _Apply_ button.
 In case of success the browser will show a confirmation pop-up and the LEDs on the Finder Opta will turn on or off as indicated, completing the set of functionalities we desired from our Web Server.

 For each endpoint, in case of malformed requests the server will respond invoking the `badRequest()` function, while in case of invalid path it will